chiu1708/Basic-Online-Store-website/README.md

 This website using HTML, CSS, JavaScript, BootStrap

 ## Installation
-The whole website using only HTML, CSS and pure JavaScript so you only need a web browser to run it through the link: https://chiu1708.github.io/Basic-Online-Store-website/
+The whole website using only HTML, CSS and pure JavaScript so you only need a web browser to run it through the link above